crabshank/Cheat-engine-tools/readme.md

 * **delete( n --[[Optional]] )** -> If n is a string matching the name of a saved trace, it will delete that trace.
 If n is unspecified, it will delete all saved traces.

 N.B.
 When not in a trace, or when using traceCount.condBp(…): When a breakpoint is hit, the extension will make the main memory view's hex view jump to the last (or first if jmpFirst==true) (matching in .condBp(…)) memory address ('[…]') in the broken instruction.
 This will make it much easier to see what's around read memory addresses when stepping through the code.
 If there's are no memory addressed in the instruction, it will display the contents of the registers in the hex view, all 4-byte aligned.
+If the target process is currently in a breakpont, you can click an instruction in the disassembler and the memory view will jump in the aforementioned way for the address you clicked on.

 ## batchRW.lua